nameless-and-blameless/TAG/reports/Phantom-Vehicles.md

 ## Overview

 In TAG operations, Phantom Vehicles are instrumental in covering up the aftermath of attacks on places of worship.
-By removing victims' vehicles from the crime scene, operatives aim to eliminate any evidence that could link them to the perpetrators or reveal the extent of the atrocities committed.
+By removing victims' vehicles from the crime scene, operatives aim to eliminate any evidence that could link them to the orchestrators or reveal the extent of the atrocities committed.

 ## Tactics and Methods